786mukul/sf_movies/README.md

 Code: Backend
 I tried to create a clear layred api stack with porper division of concerns.
 There are two services SfMovieService and SearchService.

+SfMoivieService

+Path : /services/rest/movie

+Endpoints:

+GET  /@all?title=terminator&page=2&count=4

+ query params : title - title of movie (optional returns all movies if not title present)

+      page: page number in pageination context(optional defaultvalue 1 is assigned)
+      count: number of elements in a page(optional defaultvalue 1 is assigned)

+GET  /{id}

+path param : id of the movie you want info about

+SearchService

+path: /services/rest/search

+Endpoints

+GET /movies?title=th&limit=10

+ query params : title - prefix of a movie title(required)

+                limit -  number of results returend in query(optinal default value 10 is assigned)

 A service has following layers